DarkStarStrix/PyC/Architecture.md

 ## Engineering and Feature Set

 - **Modularity**: Independent components allow for easy extension and experimentation.
-- **LLVM Integration**: Ensures portability and optimized code generation.
+- **LLVM Integration** Ensures portability and optimized code generation.
 - **Multithreading**: Accelerates backend compilation using multiple CPU cores.
 - **GPU Acceleration**: Experimental use of CUDA for compiler tasks like tokenization.
 - **AI Focus**: Specialized modules for optimizing AI workflows, including graph compilation and memory planning.